dekarrin/rezi/README.md

 for instance, calling MarshalBinary on a user-defined type passed to REZI for encoding gives a determinstic result.

+The REZI format was originally created for structs in the [Ictiobus](https://github.com/dekarrin/ictiobus) project and eventually grew into its own library for use with other projects.

+### Supported Types

 At this time REZI supports the built-in types `bool`, `int`, `uint`, `int8`, `int16`, `int32`, `int64`, `uint8`, `uint16`, `uint32`, `uint64`, and `string`.
 Additionally, any type that implements `encoding.BinaryMarshaler` can be